 - Is reasonable given the charges and the strength of the evidence.
 Most prosecutors insist that the criminal penalties for an immigrant defendant be equivalent to what a citizen would receive (equivalent, not identical).
 Scott has extensive experience negotiating deals that satisfy this concern, while also helping immigrants avoid additional immigration penalties that a citizen would not experience.

 - Plausibly relates to a factual basis that exists in the record, since prosecutors typically require that a conviction relate in some way to what the defendant supposedly did.

 But what if the District Attorney will not agree to the recommendation in the opinion letter?
-Scott understands that, as with any negotiation between two parties, the first proposal may not be accepted.
-He will work with defense counsel to determine if there is another possible alternative.
-If so, Scott will provide another opinion letter to support that proposal.
+As with any negotiation between two parties, the first proposal may not be accepted.
+Scott will continue working with defense counsel to negotiate the best possible plea.

 Further, if the prosecutor has questions or doubts about the immigration consequences, Scott welcomes the opportunity to address those issues.
 He can do that in a conference call with the prosecutor and defense counsel.
 He has done this in some of his most difficult cases and has found that answering the District Attorney‘s questions directly can move the negotiations along.